Eriphostoma: Classification

-Eriphostoma is the most basal member of an endemic African radiation of gorgonopsians.
+Eriphostoma is one of the most basal member of an endemic African radiation of gorgonopsians.

-Provenance
+Palaeoenvironment

 All known specimens of Eriphostoma are from the Beaufort Group of South Africa.
 The holotype is from the Abrahamskraal Formation, but some of the referred specimens are from the overlying Teekloof Formation.
 Biostratigraphically, it ranges from the upper Tapinocephalus Assemblage Zone to the upper Pristerognathus Assemblage Zone, and is the oldest known gorgonopsian.